quattor/tools/grid/update-vo-config/README.rst

    $ python3 update-vo-config -b cfg/sites/example -t d0372805abb4

-**Note:** Since March 2021, the new API of the Operaions Portal required to use a token for accessing the VO-related data.
+**Note:** Since March 2021, the new API of the Operations Portal required to use a token for accessing the VO-related data.
 You need first to authentified against the `Operations Portal API page <https://operations-portal.egi.eu/api-documentation>`_ and ask for a token that can be use with this software.